ToddSmall/Kotlin-Native-Linear-Algebra/README.md

 This example is based on the [Bytedeco MKL example](https://github.com/bytedeco/javacpp-presets/tree/b603f85ee36a275c19dd1cf5585b50cfe9d3b9e1/mkl) and was (mostly) autoconverted from Java to Kotlin by IntelliJ IDEA.

+Note that you do *not* have to download any MKL libraries separately.

 ```
 IntelliJ IDEA 2021.2 (Community Edition)
 Build #IC-212.4746.92, built on July 27, 2021